TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 can not be expected.
 To ensure identical behavior whether or not tcamdutils are installed, bayer 8-bit will be preferred unless the user explicitly specifies bayer 12/16-bit for the source through the property 'device-caps'.
 The selected caps for the internal tcamscr will be propagated as a gstbus message with the prefix "Working with src caps: ".
 The offered caps are the sum of unfiltered camera caps and caps that will be available through conversion elements like `bayer2rgb`.

+The format that can always be expected to work is `BGRx`.
+All other formats depend on the used device.

 .. list-table:: TcamSrc properties
    :header-rows: 1
    :widths: 25 10 65